April 29, 2019

 We’ll take a look at each of these systems here.

-When evaluating new heavy duty paper cutters, mechanical design is always the place to start.
+When evaluating new commercial paper cutters, mechanical design is always the place to start.

 As we discussed in part one of this series, all industrial paper cutters contain the same basic components—a knife, clamp, table and back gauge.
 While the components of all paper cutting machines are the same, how they are put together is not.

 There is a tremendous amount of force in play during the operation of a guillotine cutter: the force of the knife moving down through the pile and at the same time, the force of resistance.
 We won’t present a detailed analysis of the physics of this force, but it’s substantial—whether you’re cutting paper, board or plastic.
 That why rugged design and heavy duty construction are important considerations in any paper cutter.

 The simplest way to gauge the ruggedness of a paper cutter is in the weight of the machine: the heavier the paper cutting machine, the more likely it will be able to sustain the force of the cutting action.
 Base weight gives a paper cutter a lower center of gravity and increases the overall stability of the machine.
 In many instances older paper cutters are heavier than newer ones due to modern manufacturers’ need to lower costs by limiting the use of iron.
 Lighter metals and composite materials are often used instead.
 Some of the most popular 115 cm paper cutters are 1,000 pounds lighter than older machines of the same size.